Get a free, no obligation personal loan quote with rates as low as 6.99%

 A few decades ago, you probably would have been able to buy a decent home for under $100,000.
-Today, homes can go for five, even six or seven times that amount, especially in desirable suburban or city areas.
+Today, homes can go for five, or even ten times that amount, especially in desirable suburban or city areas.
 Due to the state of Canada’s real estate market, it’s getting much harder to afford a home and still have money left for essential costs.
 Plus, the high price of most homes can make it incredibly hard to qualify for a mortgage.
-That’s why many homebuyers will ask a family member or close friend to cosign their mortgage.

-What Does It Mean To Cosign A Mortgage?
+What Does It Mean To Co-sign A Mortgage?

 This essentially gives the lender a guarantee that the loan payments will be made, whether or not the primary borrower is the one making them.
 As such, the buyer usually has an easier time qualifying for a decent loan, interest rate and payment plan.